Last updated in October 2014

 Economic relations between Germany and Hungary are exceptionally close and intensive.
 In 2013, Germany remained Hungary’s most important trading partner by far, ahead of Russia, Austria, Slovakia and Italy.
 Approximately a quarter of Hungary’s foreign trade was with Germany.
 Bilateral trade was worth approximately EUR 36 billion in 2011, approximately EUR 38 billion in 2012 and around EUR 39 billion in 2013.

 Germany is the principal foreign direct investor in Hungary.
-At the end of 2011, German companies accounted for around a quarter of all foreign direct investment in Hungary with aggregate investments of about EUR 65 billion.
-Figures for 2012 will be available in April 2014.
-There are some 3,000 companies in Hungary set up partially or wholly with German capital, which employ a total workforce of more than 300,000.
+In 2013, German companies accounted for around a quarter of all foreign direct investment in Hungary with aggregate investments of about EUR 79 billion.
+There are some 4,000 companies in Hungary set up partially or wholly with German capital, which employ a total workforce of more than 300,000.
 As part of efforts to promote foreign trade, the Federal Government is actively seeking to ensure that the investment conditions for German companies operating in Hungary do not deteriorate.

 The German-Hungarian Chamber of Industry and Commerce in Budapest represents the economic interests of some 900 member companies from Germany and Hungary as well as representing a number of German federal states there.
 German companies can obtain up-to-date information on the Hungarian market and business opportunities in Hungary from Germany Trade & Invest (gtai) in Budapest.

 The Joint Declaration on the Further Development and Intensification of Cooperation in Scientific Research and Technological Development, which was signed in September 2004, forms the basis of evolving German-Hungarian relations in science and research.